Installation

 Steps:

 - Download the AnyKernel3 zip.
-If you don't know which file to download, please carefully read the description of KMI and Security Patch Level in this document.
+If you do not know which file to download, please carefully read the description of KMI and Security patch level in this document.

 This way requires the kernel flash App to have root permissions.
 You can use the following methods to achieve this: